1 of 29

 Have you ever worked in a situation where the rules and guidelines were not clear?
-Tell me about it.
-How did you feel about it?
-How did you react?
+How did you cope?

 User Submitted Interview Answers